StanfordASL/stlcg_ctrl_syn/README.md

-Code accompanying "Adaptive Trajectory-feedback Control with Signal Temporal Logic Specifications" by Karen Leung and Marco Pavone
+Code accompanying "Control Synthesis with Heterogeneous Structure: Imitation-based Trajectory-feedback Control with Signal Temporal Logic Specifications  " by Karen Leung and Marco Pavone

 More documentation to come.